Ukraine peace deal falters as rebels show no sign of surrender

 He said some occupied buildings elsewhere had been vacated.
 He did not provide details but said there had been progress in the port of Mariupol, scene of a deadly shooting last week when national guards repelled separatists trying to storm their base.

+Details remained disputed in Sunday's shootout in Slaviansk.
+The separatists said armed men from Right Sector had attacked them.
+Right Sector denied any role, saying Russian special forces were behind the clash.

-(Additional reporting by Natalia Zinets, Alastair Macdonald and Jeff Mason in Kiev, Dmitry Madorsky in Slaviansk, Alissa de Carbonnel in Donetsk and Vladimir Soldatkin in Moscow; writing by Peter Graff and Philippa Fletcher; editing by David Stamp)
+(Additional reporting by Natalia Zinets, Alastair Macdonald and Jeff Mason in Kiev, Dmitry Madorsky in Slaviansk, Alissa de Carbonnel in Donetsk and Vladimir Soldatkin in Moscow; writing by Peter Graff; editing by Philippa Fletcher)